iifl-logo

 KEY AUDIT MATTERS

 The Companys Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Boards Report including annexures to Boards Report, Business Responsibility and Sustainability Report, Corporate Governance and shareholders information but does not include the standalone financial statements and our auditors report thereon.
+The other information comprises the information included in the Management Discussion and Analysis, Boards Report including annexures to the Boards Report, Business Responsibility and Sustainability Report, Corporate Governance and shareholders information but does not include the consolidated financial statements, standalone financial statements and our auditors report thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether such other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financia statements, our responsibility is to read the other information and in doing so, consider whether such other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

 RESPONSIBILITIES OF MANAGEMENT AND THOSE CHARGED WITH GOVERNANCE FOR THE STANDALONE FINANCIAL STATEMENTS